Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 • Syringe units: (100 ÷ 1,000) × 100 = 10 units

-Our Peptide Reconstitution Calculator computes your concentration, mcg/mL, mcg per syringe unit, and exact syringe draw volume instantly — with 29 pre-loaded compound presets and a visual syringe fill indicator.
+Compute concentration, mcg/mL, mcg per syringe unit, and exact syringe draw volume instantly with 29 pre-loaded compound presets and a visual syringe fill indicator.

 The U-100 designation means the syringe is calibrated for a solution containing 100 units per milliliter.
 For peptide research purposes, the important conversion is simply: